NAFTeam/NAFF/docs/src/Guides/20 Scales.md

 bot.start("token")
 ```

+Additionally, for the cool bit of Scales, reloading.
+Scales allow you to edit your code, and reload it, without restarting the bot.
+To do this, simply run `bot.regrow_scale("Filename_here")` and your new code will be used.
+Bare in mind any tasks your scale
+is doing will be abruptly stopped.

-You can also pass any **keyword** arguments into the `setup` function.
+Finally, you can also pass any **keyword** arguments into module's `setup` and `teardown` functions, it will also send them into your `Scale.shed` method.

 Here is a basic "Scale switching" example:

 ```python
 from dis_snek import Scale